ryanmcdonough/JQuery.HashIdentity/README.md

 Identify hashes using javascript.
 --------

-This plugin allows you to idenity hashes using regular expressions.
+This plugin allows you to identify hashes using regular expressions.

 ---